Guardian University Guide 2021

 Employment opportunities are diverse, ranging from biochemical research and development, to careers in science communication, the health service, forensic science, environmental health and wildlife conservation.
 Our graduates are not confined to science-related careers, and a significant number enter jobs within finance, public and private sector management, social and health service work, the media and law.

-AAA including Chemistry and either a second science or Maths
+AAA including grade A in Chemistry and either Biology, Physics, Geology or Mathematics

 |Access to Higher Education Diploma||39 credits at Distinction and 6 credits at Merit or higher.
 Must include Chemistry modules at Level 3.|

 |BTEC National Extended Diploma||DDD including relevant units, and an additional A level or equivalent qualification in Chemistry|

 |Cambridge Pre-U||D3, D3, D3 including Chemistry and a second science or mathematics subject.|

 |European Baccalaureate||85% overall, including individual scores of 8.5 in Chemistry and a second science or mathematics subject.|

 |International Baccalaureate||36 points including 6 in Higher Level Chemistry and 6 in another Higher Level science or mathematics subject.
 If English is not your first language then we would also require 5 in English B.|